ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 contained within HTTP/2 DATA frames on a single HTTP/2 stream, this limit is the only mechanism for an endpoint to limit the number of WebTransport streams that its peer can open on a session.

+An endpoint that wishes to reduce the value of WT_MAX_STREAMS to a value that is below the current number of open streams can either close streams that exceed the new value or allow those streams to complete.

 ### Initial Flow Control Limits {#flow-control-initial}